DockerSecurity-io/commandos/README.md

 ### Exercises

 - 4.1.
 Here, the build command was super long.
 Try to create a Docker Bake file for the C++ example, and build the image using Docker Bake with SBOM attestations.
+- 4.2.
+It's possible to check the generated SBOM attestations without using Docker Scout.
+One way would be writing the SBOM to disk instead of pushing it to the registry:
+    ```bash
+    docker buildx build --sbom=true --sbom-output=type=local,dest=. -t aerabi/cpp-hello:with-build-stage .
+    ```
+  This is especially useful if you want to generate the SBOM, sign it using [cosign](https://github.com/sigstore/cosign), and then only push the signed SBOM to the registry.

 ## 5. Docker Scout